infinitered/ignite/docs/quick-start/project-structure-bowser.md

 This is where all of your components will live.
 Both dumb components and screen components will be located here.
 Each component will have a directory containing the `.tsx` file, along with a story file, and optionally `.presets`, and `.props` files for larger components.

 You may choose to futher break down this directory by organizing your components into "domains", which represent cohesive areas of your application.
 For example, a "user" domain could hold all components and screens related to managing a user.

+## storybook Directory

+This is where your stories will be registered and where the Storybook configs will live

+## test

+This directory will hold your Jest configs and mocks, as well as your [storyshots](https://github.com/storybooks/storybook/tree/master/addons/storyshots) test file.
+This is a file that contains the snapshots of all your component storybooks.

 ## Ignite directory